Any cancellation or rescheduling of lectures will be posted here on the Home Page.

 In this course, we will explore the iconically suspenseful brilliance of legendary director Alfred Hitchcock, whose films continue to entertain, and terrify, a half century after they first appeared in theatres.

-Extra material may be provided by Dr. Scharper after a lecture.
-It will be available under Resources (main menu above) to members who have logged in.
+Handouts and extra material may be provided by Dr. Scharper.
+They will be available under Resources (main menu above) to members who have logged in.

 Mar 31: Saboteur (1942) This riveting World War II thriller stars Robert Cummings and Priscilla Lane desperately trying to expose Fifth Columnists in the US, with a dramatic climax at the Statue of Liberty.